JanGorman/Waxwing/README.md

 ## Progress

 Waxwing has built in support for [Progress](https://developer.apple.com/documentation/foundation/progress).
 Since the number of actions that are run using the closure based method cannot be determined it just reports a total unit count of 1.
-If you're using NSOperations, the unit count will match the number of migrations.
+If you're using Operations, the unit count will match the number of migrations.

 ```swift
 import Waxwing